lunikdev/VozSync/README.md

 ```

 #### Client on Google Colab
-To run the client on Google Colab, use the `client_colab.py` script and follow the instructions in the notebook.
+To run the client on Google Colab, use the `Whisper.ipynb` script and follow the instructions in the notebook.

 ---